 2. Stay within your budget

 Don’t throw fiscal self-discipline to the wind for the holidays.
 There’s pressure to keep up with everyone else, especially at this time of year.
-It’s easier to resist, however, by imagining the misery of a holiday debt hangover.
-Check out “A 6-Step Plan for a Holiday You Can Afford” and include tipping in the expenses you plan for and track.
+It makes it easier to resist, however, when you imagine the misery of a holiday debt hangover.

 3. Exercise flexibility